No — Georgia does not require attorneys to complete any fixed number of in-person classroom hours.

 Key Takeaway

-Georgia mandates 12 CLE credits annually but does not impose a minimum in-person classroom requirement — attorneys may fulfill all credits through approved online or live formats.
+Georgia mandates 18 CLE credits every 2 years but does not impose a minimum in-person classroom requirement — attorneys may fulfill all credits through approved online or live formats.